mindsandthings/Obsidian_Repo/periodic/Monthly reminders.md

 * Review [Strengths development plan](obsidian://open?vault=obsidian&file=1.%20Projects%2FStrengths%20journal%2FDevelopment%20plan%20Sep%202022) monthly.
-* If hard drive fails again, buy a new one.
-*
+* When you buy someone a present or make a donation, make a note of it in a document so you remember next year.

 next time I have labs, call quest before appt
 Check in with the Strengths community for X Strength.
 Share some of my insights and learn from the development plans of other writers.